peol/core-assisted-prescription/docs/performance-benchmarking.md

 A performance benchmarking tool is provided to simulate such a peak in user connections and to provide a measure on the capability of a deployment of the use case.
-The tool does not include loading of browser content, instead it focuses on making QIX Engine connections through the gateway.
+The tool does not include loading of browser content, instead it focuses on making Qlik Associative Engine connections through the gateway.

 ## Setup